hs5495498-collab/sih--WeatherGPT-/README.md

 ## 🚀 Quick Start

 ### Prerequisites
 - Flutter 3.16+ / Dart
 - Python 3.11+
-- API key(s) for Supabase and OpenWeatherMap (do not commit keys — use `.env` / environment variables)
+- API key(s) for Supabase and OpenWeatherMap (do not commit keys—use `.env` / environment variables)

 ### Backend (FastAPI)